Key Stage 3

 • What different political ideas exist in the modern world?

-• What prejudice did Jewish people face throughout history?
+• What prejudice did Jewish people face throughout History?

 • How did anti-Semitism grow in Germany during the Nazi regime?